srasiah/microk8s-mongodb-demo/README.md

 1. The [VirtualBox](https://www.virtualbox.org/wiki/Downloads) hypervisor has been installed.
 2. The [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) command-line tool for Kubernetes has been installed.
-3. The [Minikube](https://github.com/kubernetes/minikube/releases) tool for running Kubernetes locally has been installed.
+3. The [Microk8s](https://microk8s.io/) tool for running Kubernetes locally has been installed.
-4. The Minikube cluster has been started, inside a local Virtual Machine, using the following command (also includes commands to check that kubectl is configured correctly to see the running minikube pod):
+4. The Microk8s cluster has been started, inside a local Virtual Machine, using the following command (also includes commands to check that kubectl is configured correctly to see the running microk8s pod): https://microk8s.io/#quick-start

-    ```
-    $ minikube start
-    $ kubectl get nodes
-    $ kubectl describe nodes
-    $ kubectl get services
-    ```

 ### 1.2 Main Deployment Steps